digimakergo/digimaker/doc/Content-model-related.md

 It's not needed to create a translation site where its content is from main site.
 If it's needed, we can provide a feature to "copy sub content with translation" which do the copy and build translation relation.

+Question: if there are 2 translations for 1 folder, and there are multi languages under the folder, how to cope this case?
+Should all the other translation be under a new location?

 Trash
 -------
 We can reuse p field in location instead of create a table, since we alway have p when we do query.
 In this context, trash is a logical partition - similar to archive.
 We can use 'trash' in p.
 When me move a folder to trash, we mark all the subtree's p as trash, it will be quick.